Chriswyman825/ChrisOS/README.md

 ## FAQ

 **How much does this cost?**
 Claude Code requires a Claude subscription.
-MCP integrations are free (open source tools connecting to your existing accounts).
+MCP integrations are free (open-source tools that connect to your existing accounts).
 Obsidian is free for personal use.

 **How much time does it take to set up?**
 The quickstart takes 15 minutes.
 Getting the full daily loop (morning + evening + meeting summaries) tuned takes a week or two of daily use.
 The feedback loop starts paying off after 2-3 weeks.